csatuic/cs361-website-old/_homeworks/homework5.md

    1. If the path exists and it's a file, formulate a response and send it back to the client (bonus point for handling Content-Type header happens here).
    2. If the path exists and it's a directory that contains an `index.html` file, respond with that file.
    3. If the path does not exist, respond with a 404 code with a basic error page.
-5. If the requested path contains `format_string?`, retrieve the URL parameters and create a new child process.
-Modify the file descriptor of the child process and return the formatted string as plain text (Hint: You can use `posix_spawnp` from homework 3).
+5. If the requested path contains `cgi-bin`, retrieve the URL parameters and create a new child process.
+Modify the file descriptor of the child process and return the formatted string as plain text (Hint: You can use `posix_spawn` to accomplish this).
 6. Close the connection, and continue serving other clients.

+## How to run your program
+There are two ways to run and test your code:
+1. We would share a spreadsheet assigning unique port numbers to each student to avoid collisions and you can run your code on `systemsX`.
+2. The `devcontainer.json` has settings to forward a port from the container to your local machine.
+If you wish to change the forwaded port, you can change the port number in line `"forwardPorts": [<port-number>]`.

 If you have any questions about the homework requirements or specification, please post on Piazza.